 After harvesting, the parsley leaves are cleaned and washed and then stacked in boxes or batches.
 Parsley can be stored in refrigerators at about 30 to 32 °F for about eight weeks, with a relative humidity of 95%.

 Parsley grown for its own use can be frozen or dried.
-It is first washed, finely chopped and allowed to dry well, then stored in plastic containers and left in the freezer.
-It can also be air-dried and stored in a lid box.
+It is first washed, finely chopped, and allowed to dry well, then stored in plastic containers and left in the freezer.
+It can also be air-dried and stored in a lidded box.
 Dry parsley can be stored in a dark and cool place for several months and frozen for up to half a year.
 After that, it starts to lose its taste and aroma.

 The parsley that is grown for the root reaches full maturity when the leaves change color from green to yellow.
 The root is then ready to be removed, and this is done in the same way as with a carrot.
 On smaller areas manually, and on larger areas using a harvester.